cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

    must be omitted
 4. `repeated` fields of scalar numeric types must use [packed encoding](https://developers.google.com/protocol-buffers/docs/encoding#packed)
-5. Variant encoding of integers must not be longer than needed.
+5. Variant encoding must not be longer than needed:
+    1. The highest 6 bits for 10-byte varints must be `0`
+    1. No trailing zero bytes (in little endian, i.e. no leading zeroes in big endian).
+Per rule 3 above, the default value of `0` must be omitted, so this rule does not apply in such cases.
+    1. Highest 4 bytes of 8 must be `0` for 32-bit ints
+    1. For Booleans, the value must be `0` or `1`

 While rule number 1. and 2. should be pretty straight forward and describe the default behavior of all protobuf encoders the author is aware of, the 3rd rule